-So try to arrive for a first date in a state of calm centeredness.
+So try to arrive for the first date in a state of calm centeredness.
 Use meditation (mindfulness phone apps are useful for this), positive self-talk or have an appointment with your therapist just before a date.

 Get in touch with your feelings

-However, when we are trying to find a mate for life, it requires higher thinking so we can find the best match, so it is really important to be in touch with your own feelings.
+However, when we are trying to find a mate for life, it requires higher thinking so we can find the best match.
+So, it is really important to be in touch with your own feelings.